Copyright © 2023 LOCALIIZ | All rights reserved

 Luckily for us, there are a lot more options than Hai Di Lao hot pot, where you always stand the risk of being smacked in the face by an overzealous chef flinging noodle dough around.
 One of our favourites is The Drunken Pot, where you can have up to five different broths simmering away in one pot—because there’s always one person in the group who insists on getting the super spicy broth that no one else can stomach.
 Lau Haa Hotpot and Market Hotpot are both popular with locals, with interior designs and menus evoking a sense of nostalgic old Hong Kong.

-Fans of the lip-tingling numbing spice of Sichuanese peppers will enjoy Hot Pot Hero and Sichuan Lab, while those who like trawling the streets for the best stinky tofu can follow their noses to 8Pots, which serves their signature stinky tofu hot pot.
+Fans of the lip-tingling numbing spice of Sichuanese peppers will enjoy Hot Pot Hero, while those who like trawling the streets for the best stinky tofu can follow their noses to 8Pots, which serves their signature stinky tofu hot pot.
 Here’s our dedicated guide to the best hot pot restaurants in Hong Kong.

 Glutinous rice is also commonly eaten when winter is at its coldest, because it is a “warming” food that can provide some much-needed heat to the stomach as well as improve blood circulation.
 However, you cannot just chuck glutinous rice into a rice cooker like you would normal rice grains; glutinous rice needs to be cooked with some preserved meats (腊味; laap6 mei2) to provide it with a nice coating of oil.

 The Chan Choi Kee food stall in the Queen Street Cooked Food Market does an amazing glutinous rice dish, with copious amounts of preserved sausages, omelette slivers, roasted peanuts, and vegetables.